aiven/devportal/docs/products/postgresql/howto/use-pg-cron-extension.rst

 .. note::
 	``pg_cron`` can run multiple jobs in parallel, but it runs at most one instance of a job at a time.
 If a second run is supposed to start before the first one finishes, then the second run is queued and started as soon as the first run completes.

-The schedule uses the standard cron syntax, in which * means "run every time period", and a specific number means "but only at this time":
+The schedule uses the standard cron syntax, where an asterisk (*) signifies "execute at every time interval", and a specific number indicates "execute exclusively at this specific time":

 ::